-If your new bullet idea survives these quick tests, you may wish to call, write, or e-mail Corbin and talk with us about the goals, market, and production possibilities.
-We may know immediately of some reason the idea is not practical.
+If your new bullet idea survives these quick tests, you may wish to e-mail Corbin and discuss the goals, market, and production possibilities.
+We may know if the idea is not practical.
 Perhaps someone else has already done it.
 Or perhaps there is a technical reason why it will not work.
-Or we may know it will work because we've done it or something like it before.
+Or we may know it WILL work because we've done it or something like it before.
 There are three possibilities:

-- We may believe the idea is impractical.
+- The idea is impractical.
 In that case, you can proceed anyway and we will do our best to make it work without any guarantee (in other words, build tooling the way you want it built on time and material basis, non-refundable payment in advance).
 Or you may wish to revise the design so the bullet could be built.
 Perhaps you may wish to stop here.

-- We may believe that the idea involves issues that would require the feasibility, development, and production process.
-Most ideas that are very unusual go through these steps before anyone can say whether the idea works or not.
+- The idea involves potential (unknown) issues that require feasibility, development, and production process.
+Most unusual ideas go through these steps to determine whether the idea works or not.
 If we know it will work, or know it will not work, then the feasibility, development and production stages are not necessary.
 Otherwise they are.

 Q. What is the Feasibility Study?

-The Feasibility Study results in an outline of the methods that might be used, the most likely kind of tooling to do the job, probable modifications and new tool ideas that may be required, with fairly high odds that such tooling will in fact make the number of bullets per day at the cost per bullet that you need to achieve.
-Or, conversely, the reason that the project is not feasible and what you might change to make it so.
+The Feasibility Study results in an outline of the methods that might be used, the most likely kind of tooling to do the job, probable modifications and new tool ideas that may be required, with fairly high odds of success.
+Or, conversely, it may detail the reasons that the project is not feasible and what you might change to make it so.
 In any case, the feasibility study is over and you have no obligation to do anything further.

 Q. How much is a feasibility study?

-A. A feasibility study is typically $160-399.
-This covers two to five hours of our design team examining the information and criteria, working out the formulas as required, and making an estimate of the probable problem areas that will require solutions, the most likely design approach and experimental tooling that will be required to prove the concept, and an estimate of the cost of the next phase, which is Research and Development of prototype tooling.
+A feasibility study is typically $160-400.
+This allows our design team examining the information and criteria, working out the formulas as required, and making an estimate of the probable problem areas that will require solutions, the most likely design approach and experimental tooling that will be required to prove the concept, and an estimate of the cost of the next phase, which is Research and Development of prototype tooling.

 Q. What happens if the Feasibility Study says my idea isn't practical?

-Q. OK, what happens if the study says tools to build the new design are feasible?
+Q. OK, what happens if the study says the new design is feasible?

 If you decide to proceed, the next step is the Research and Development stage, which we simply call "Development".
-We will send a new contract or agreement, called the "Experimental Product Development Agreement", which details what we will do and what fee we believe will cover it, in order to come up with a prototype or at least reach the point where we can give you a guaranteed price for a specific set of tools that will do what you need.
-One of the answers you get with the Feasibility Study is the amount of the development fee.
-We don't know how much it will be or even whether it is necessary, until we have done the feasibility study and determined the approach to take.
+We will send a new contract or agreement, called the "Experimental Product Development Agreement", which details what we will do and the cost we believe will cover it, in order to come up with a prototype or reach the point where we can give you a guaranteed price for a specific set of tools that will do what you need.
+Depending on the complexity of the issues involved, the prototype work may produce the finished tooling, and give you the final product.

 Q. What happens if I decide to proceed with the Research and Development phase?

 This can take days, weeks, even months of work.
 We make our best estimate of cost up front, and then we stick with it unless you change the criteria.
 If a change is suggested that would facilitate manufacturing, then our estimate stays in effect.
-If you initiate a change that wastes the time already spent in developing to the original specs, then we go to time and material basis.
+If you initiate a change that wastes the time already spent in developing to the original specs, then additional cost may be involved.

 The Research and Development phase can have three end results:

 - A problem may be discovered which requires a change in criteria.
 This might be a different material, weight, cost per unit, unit production rate, or some other factor involved in manufacturing the bullet.
-Perhaps your material will prove too thin, or the geometry of a hollow cavity will require punches that are not strong enough to withstand the forces required.
-In any case, you have two choices.
+You have two choices.